krazar/keycloak/README.md

 Custom built keycloak image based on Bitnami's image.

+## DEPRECATED

+This repository has been moved to the [containers](https://gitlab.qualif.io/infrastructure/containers) monorepo.

 ## How to customize the theme

 Take a look at: https://www.keycloak.org/docs/latest/server_development/index.html#_themes to get all informations about how to customize a theme.